-We’re delighted to announce that, as part of the UK-Russia Year of Music, composer Stephanie Singer, electronic producer Vessel (Sebastian Gainsborough) and sound artist Kathy Hinde will travel from the UK to Russia; producer Aneliya Avtandilova, composer Igor Yakovenko and electronic producer Mikhail Pinyaev (Aeger Smoothie) will travel from Russia to the UK.
+As part of the UK-Russia Year of Music, composer Stephanie Singer, electronic producer Vessel (Sebastian Gainsborough) and sound artist Kathy Hinde travelled from the UK to Russia; producer Aneliya Avtandilova, composer Igor Yakovenko and electronic producer Mikhail Pinyaev (Aeger Smoothie) travelled from Russia to the UK.

-Each musician will spend four weeks in their new home, giving them a unique opportunity to work with different musicians, absorbing the local culture, developing their professional networks, exchanging ideas and reaching new audiences.
-Activity will also engage artists, teachers, students and the wider local communities, aiming to raise awareness of UK and Russian creativity and a sense of co-ownership of new work created during the residency.
+Each musician spent four weeks in their new home, giving them a unique opportunity to work with different musicians, absorbing the local culture, developing their professional networks, exchanging ideas and reaching new audiences.
+Activity also engaged artists, teachers, students and the wider local communities, aiming to raise awareness of UK and Russian creativity and a sense of co-ownership of new work created during the residency.

-The Russian musicians’ residencies in the UK will be hosted and supported by Metal (Liverpool), Cryptic (Glasgow) and Snape Maltings (Aldeburgh).
+The Russian musicians’ residencies in the UK were hosted and supported by Metal (Liverpool), Cryptic (Glasgow) and Snape Maltings (Aldeburgh).

 RESIDENCIES – UK MUSICIANS TO RUSSIA

 - Composer Stephanie Singer will travel to Ekaterinburg (29 January - 26 February 2020)

 - Electronic producer Vessel (Sebastian Gainsborough) will travel to Nizhny Novgorod (13 January – 7 February 2020)

 - Sound artist Kathy Hinde will travel to Kaliningrad (13 January – 9 February 2020)